Being creative and resourceful with money helps you get through the hard times.

 The online job doesn’t require any technical skills.
 Testers evaluate clients’ websites and other digital products based on design and layout, content, and ease of use, among other criteria.

-As a usability tester, your job is to provide honest feedback while using a test website, app, or software as you would in real life.
+As a usability tester, you must provide honest feedback while using a test website, app, or software as you would in real life.

-You speak your thoughts aloud as you perform a set of tasks on the site or app.
-For example, if you’re testing an e-commerce store, you may be asked to browse through the product catalog, find a particular item, add it to the cart, and proceed to checkout.
+You speak your thoughts aloud while performing tasks on the site or app.
+For example, if you’re testing an e-commerce store, you may be asked to browse the product catalog, find a particular item, add it to the cart, and proceed to checkout.

-Your live comments and reactions, as well as your screen, are recorded through your mobile device’s webcam.
+Your live comments and reactions and your screen are recorded through your mobile device’s webcam.
 For some tests, you may need to answer a survey.

 To start off, find web usability testing opportunities on sites that accept testers from the Philippines.
 Here are some of them:

 These online platforms for UX testing jobs require the ability to speak English, a laptop with a working webcam, microphone, and internet connection, plus an Android or Apple device for taking mobile app tests.
-Participants are also required to pass a sample test before they can take actual tests.
+Participants must also pass a sample test before they can take actual tests.

 Companies like banks, lenders, and e-wallet providers give cash incentives to their customers who invite family and friends to sign up for their services or buy their products.

 Through these businesses’ customer referral programs, you earn a commission (either in cash or electronic gift certificate) for every new customer you refer to them.
-In this sense, making referrals is quite similar to affiliate marketing because you’re being paid to promote a business.
+Making referrals is similar to affiliate marketing because you’re being paid to promote a business.

 When someone uses your code or clicks on your link, you’ll be paid a commission from Php 50 to as much as Php 500.

-There are so many activities you can live stream: singing, playing a musical instrument, dancing, performing stand-up comedy, or whatever talent you have (as long as it’s safe and wholesome).
+You can live stream many activities: singing, playing a musical instrument, dancing, performing stand-up comedy, or whatever talent you have (as long as it’s safe and wholesome).

 Don’t consider yourself talented?
 You may do live broadcasts of your hobbies instead.
 Play video games, cook or bake something, do tutorials, or eat lots of food!
-Or simply share your interesting stories and interact with your fans.
+Or share your exciting stories and interact with your fans.

 Live streamers earn as much as Php 20,000 per month, usually through virtual tips and gifts (which are convertible to cash) from fans.
 Earnings can go higher for gaming streamers because they have additional income streams like ad placements, affiliate sales, and brand sponsorships.